 Next, PMs need to maintain firm control over the distribution of software development team roles.
 It is one of the paramount ways of preventing conflicts.
 Everyone is to be aware of the scope of work to perform and results to achieve.
 Here SMART system of assigning tasks can come in handy.
-It helps make them specific to avert ambiguity, measurable to track performance, achievable to meet set deadlines, relevant to attain the ultimate project goal and timed to plan tasks and subtasks within a fixed budget.
+It helps make them specific to avert ambiguity, measurable to track performance, achievable to meet set deadlines, relevant to attain the ultimate project goal, and timed to plan tasks and subtasks within a fixed budget.

-Planning onboarding process for new hires is one the most efficient ways of preventing conflicts.
+Planning onboarding process for new hires is one of the most efficient ways of preventing conflicts.
 It makes another essential part of workflow mapping.
 It helps speed up their adaptation and relieve stress.
 This is how it can be put into practice.

-So to be on the same page with new hires, team leaders need to inform them about the project mission, vision, objectives, team Key Performance Indicators (KPIs), tech documentation, communication plan, software development team roles and responsibilities.
+So to be on the same page with new hires, Team Leaders need to inform them about the project mission, vision, objectives, team Key Performance Indicators (KPIs), tech documentation, communication plan, software development team roles and responsibilities.

-A dedicated mentor or someone ready to take on this role is very crucial too.
+A dedicated mentor (or someone ready to take on this role) is very crucial too.
 This person can help prevent conflicts and eliminate any obstacles.
 Still, a great many teams take advantage of on-the-job training at the early stage, yet it is always a good idea to have someone experienced to go for advice.

-Choosing the right software development KPIs
+Choosing the Right Software Development KPIs

 Metrics for measuring the development process show real team efficiency only if based on ultimate project goals.
-They should be clear, practical (without taking a lot of time for data collection) and kept to a minimum.
+They should be clear, practical (without taking a lot of time for data collection), and kept to a minimum.